SKGleba/IMCUnlock/README.md

 4) Disable all unnecessary plugins and reboot.

 5) Now, we will install the mod.
 Open IMCUnlock, accept the agreement, select "Set IMC storage size" and the option that suits you:
-   - 0MB - Default on 1XXX units.
+   - 0MB - Default on 1XXX units, no imc partition, only 2.5GB ur0.

    - 100MB - Creates a ~100MB imc partition, pd0 is resized to 150MB, requires formatting the new partition via settings or safemode.